Your area Not set — showing everywhere

 Who owes what, by when.

-Prepare details/quotes for the emergency alert system for the upcoming budget workshop.
+Provide a ballpark quote/details for the Lincoln Street School emergency alert system for the budget workshop.

 Assigned: Beth · Due: Next meeting

-Lead summer work to prepare for the rollout of the new report card system.
+Perform summer work to prepare for the new report card rollout.

 Assigned: Jill (Chief Academic Officer) · Due: Summer 2026

-Assigned: Jill Lizier (Chief Academic Officer) · Due: Summer 2026
+Assigned: Jill Lizier (Chief Academic Officer) and curriculum leaders · Due: Summer 2026

 Member positions